 Strong Kids for 2s & 3s teaches Biblical truth concerning God, God's Son, God's Word, and God's world.
 Students learn that God is their creator and that He loves and helps them.
 They begin to understand what sin is and that Jesus came to earth as a baby and then grew up and died for them.
-This two-year curriculum prepares twos and threes to understand the gospel.
+This twoyear curriculum prepares twos and threes to understand the gospel.

 The Strong Kids scope and sequence is built on the seven teaching aims Jesus had during His earthly ministry.
 Identifying Jesus' aims helps you teach the Bible with purpose and clear goals in sight.
 Every lesson in the Strong Kids scope and sequence addresses at least one of Jesus' teaching aims.
+Look for the BuildUP icons in the table of contents and on the first page of each lesson.